 Sometimes people lash out so that they can reject before they get rejected.
 This is a way for the person lashing out to feel safe in vulnerable situations where they feel that they might be rejected or abandoned.
 It is a way for the person to feel more in control, which makes them feel safer.
-If this is the case, when the person has calmed down, you can ask them why they lashed out.
+If this is the case, you can ask them why they lashed out when the person has calmed down.
 They might tell you for self-protection.
 Remind this person that lashing out only pushes you away.
 This is opposite of what they want, which is to keep their relationship with you.

-Some people who have been diagnosed with Post Traumatic Stress Disorder or who are recovering from a trauma or a loss might lash out because they go into fight or flight mode when they are feeling threatened.
-In this case, the person usually feels ashamed after the lashing out.
-Have an honest conversation with them about how the lashing out made you feel and encourage them to communicate in an assertive, not aggressive way.
+Some people diagnosed with Post Traumatic Stress Disorder or who are recovering from a trauma or a loss might lash out because they go into fight or flight mode when they feel threatened.
+In this case, the person usually feels ashamed after lashing out.
+Have an honest conversation with them about how the lashing out made you feel, and encourage them to communicate in an assertive, not aggressive way.
 Ask them what they need to feel safe and what their triggers are.

 For a reaction

 Sometimes people push buttons and lash out to see what your reaction will be.
 If you react, they might feel like you still care.
 This is a dangerous game to play because your reaction might reinforce the lashing out.
 It is also possible that the person wants you to react because they feel that you are too calm, and they need some validation.
-Other people might also want you to react so that they can observe what upsets you so that in the future they can use that against you.
+Other people might also want you to react so that they can observe what upsets you so that they can use that against you in the future.
 Remind the lashing out person that you will not tolerate or comment on hurtful statements.

 To devalue and control